Grate-Oracle-Lewot/GrateCrystal/README.md

 # Why no starter build for my favorite Pokémon?

 Sorry, I'm not doing them all.
 It's pretty easy to hack my hack and make that change for yourself.
+(Or it was until all the starter builds cluttered up the Elm's Lab script.
+Whoops.)

 # Can I copy your code?